Sadqay Tumhare

-Based on writer's own real life love story, the series which is set in the 1980's, revolves around Shano and Khalil who are engaged since childhood but their family's past threatens their love.
+Based on the writer's real life love story, the series set in the 1980s, revolves around Shano and Khalil who have been engaged since childhood but their families' past threatens their love.

-Sadqay Tumhare was one of the most popular and acclaimed program of the year 2014–15.
-At annual Hum Awards, it won 10 nominations out of 15 while at Lux Style Awards it won 2 awards out of five including Best Actress for Khan and Best Writer for Qamar.
+Sadqay Tumhare was one of the most popular and acclaimed programs of the year 2014–15.
+At annual Hum Awards, it won 10 out of 15 nominations while at Lux Style Awards it won 2 awards out of five including Best Actress for Khan and Best Writer for Qamar.